Skip to content

 }

-The implementation here is an improvement on the above, in that it additionally simulates space-time Levy area.
-This is due to Section 6.1 and Theorem 6.1.6 of
+The implementation here is an improvement on the above, in that it additionally simulates space-time and space-time-time Lévy areas, and exactly matches the distribution of the Brownian motion and its Lévy areas at all query times.
+This is due to the paper

 @phdthesis{foster2020a,